St. Piran's Events 2017/Hwarvosow Peran 2017

 More info from Rob Spowart, tel 01637 879446.

-Community Open Day at Geevor Tin Mine followed by a church service in Pendeen Parish Church.
-Gorsedh Kernow display.
+Community Open Day at Geevor Tin Mine starting at 11.15am with a church service on the tin floors.
+Mineral games and family activities in the events area.
+Gorsedh Kernow display in the Winder House.
 Dance displays by Penzance Guizers.
 Contact Geevor Mine 01736 788662.

 St Piran's Procession and Play